aeraglyx/stig/README.md

 Many parameters are not compatible with Refloat, so it is best to start with the defaults.
 Here are some notable parameter changes to keep in mind:

 - Battery warnings are based on a single cell's voltage, so the thresholds should be around 3.0 and 4.3 and generally don't need to be changed.
 Instead, you must specify the number of Cells in Series (Cfg > Specs).
-- P and D terms are based on torque instead of current and in general the numbers will be lower than in Refloat.
+- P and D terms are based on torque instead of current and in general the numbers will be a bit lower than in Refloat.
 - I Term is frequency independent, the typical values are now 0-15 (instead of ~0.005).
 - Higher tune modifier tiltback speeds are now possible in combination with setpoint filtering.
 - Filters are now expressed in seconds (half time) instead of Hz.